 - High-fat and processed meats, examples of which are salami, pepperoni, bologna, ground meat, ribs, and hot dogs

-- Starchy vegetables like potatoes and corn and products made from these vegetables such as chips, popcorn, etc.
+- Avoid starchy vegetables like potatoes and corn.
+And products made from these plants such as chips, popcorn, etc.

 - Beans or legumes such as soy foods, peanut and by-products, tofu, hummus

-- Grains such as rice, wheat, oats, and barley.
-This means avoiding bread, cereal, pasta, crackers, and even granola bars
+- Avoid grains like rice, wheat, oats, and barley.
+So no bread, cereal, pasta, crackers, and even granola bars.

 - Dairy and dairy products

-- Refined sugar — so anything with added sugar (soda, syrup, cookies, energy drinks) are to be eliminated from your diet
+- Refined sugar — anything with added sugar (soda, syrup, cookies, energy drinks) needs elimination.

-- Processed food or things that contain trans-fats.
+- Avoid processed food or things that contain trans-fats.
 Examples are French fries, doughnuts, fast food items, packaged foods, etc.

-- Salt, avoid foods with high salt content such as chips, crackers, pretzels, and similar items
+- Salt, avoid foods with high salt content like chips, crackers, pretzels, and similar items.

-In his 2002 book, The Paleo Diet, Loren Cordain claimed that by eating like our ancestors, we not only keep our weight in check but also protect our bodies from developing “diseases of civilization” such as Type 2 diabetes, cardiovascular ailments, and autoimmune diseases.
-Whether or not the Paleo diet works in today’s age has been a matter of much debate, so here are some of the pros and cons of this diet.
+In his 2002 book, The Paleo Diet, Loren Cordain claimed that eating like our ancestors keeps our weight in check and protects us from developing “diseases of civilization.”
+Diseases like Type 2 diabetes, cardiovascular ailments, and autoimmune diseases.

 Weight loss.
-Since the diet advises eating high-protein, low-fat foods, it promotes healthy eating and subsequent weight loss.
-In fact, as compared to the average modern-day American, the Paleolithic humans consumed more fiber, omega-3 fatty acids, protein, vitamins and minerals, and unsaturated fat, with less sodium and saturated fat.
+Since the regimen advises eating high-protein, low-fat foods, it promotes healthy eating and subsequent weight loss.
+The average modern-day American consumes far less fiber, omega-3 fatty acids, protein, vitamins, and minerals than the diet recommends - and consumes far more saturated, unsaturated fat and sodium.

 Eat clean.
-Eating similar to cavemen in the Stone Age means that you are less likely to consume preservatives, chemicals, or additives in your food—resulting in truly eating clean.
+Eating similar to cave dwellers in the Stone Age means that you are less likely to consume preservatives, chemicals, or additives in your food.

 More iron.
 By eating more quantities of red meat, your body gets higher amounts of iron.

 Anti-inflammatory.
-Since the diet is rich in plant nutrients from fruits, nuts, vegetables, and seeks you derive anti-inflammatory benefits of these foods.
+Eating plant nutrients from fruits, nuts, and vegetables, is actively encouraged, giving you the anti-inflammatory benefits of these foods.

 Appetite control.
 Due to the high intake of healthy fats and proteins, you may have better satiety—a feeling of fullness more quickly between meals, which keeps you from unhealthy snacking.

 Simple.
-There is no hassle about counting specific calories or trying to make appropriate portions of food.
-There are simply foods that you eat and ones that you avoid.
+There is no hassle counting specific calories or trying to make appropriate portions of food.
+There are only foods that you eat and the ones that you avoid.

 Nutritional deficiencies.
-Strictly following the Paleo diet may lead to nutritional deficiencies of calcium and vitamin D, which may affect the strength of your bones.
+Strictly following the allowed only foods can lead to a gap in calcium and vitamin D, affecting the strength of your bones.

 Whole foods.
-Whole grains were not included in the diet of prehistoric men, but it was due to the lack of modern farming.
-In the present day, research has shown that the consumption of whole grains is in fact good for your health.
+Whole grains were not eaten by prehistoric people, due to the lack of modern farming.
+In the present day, research has shown that the consumption of whole grains is, in fact, good for your health.

-Not vegan friendly.
-The Paleo diet does not allow any dietary preferences, and with its strong emphasis on meats and seafood, following this diet may be impossible for vegetarians or vegans.
+Not vegan-friendly.
+With its high emphasis on meats and seafood, it may be impossible for vegetarians or vegans.

 Not athlete friendly.
-This diet may be difficult to follow for athletes too, since such people require 3-6 grams of carbohydrates daily for every pound of their body weight.
-Achieving this with carbs just from fruits and vegetables may be tough.
+It's a problematic regimen for athletes to follow because athletes require 3-6 grams of carbohydrates daily for every pound of their body weight.
+Achieving this with carbs from fruits and vegetables alone is tough.

 Costly.
-The Paleolithic humans ate a diet laden with meat since hunting was the primary way of gathering food, but in the present day having to eat so much meat and seafood daily means excessive grocery bills.
-Calculating the food expenses is necessary before committing to this diet.
+Paleolithic humans ate a lot of meat because hunting was the primary way of gathering food.
+Today, eating as much meat and seafood means excessive grocery bills.
+Determining food expense is necessary before committing to this way of eating.

-According to the original description of this diet in Cordain’s book, he advised a diet similar to what the Paleolithic people ate, in which you get 55 percent of your daily calories from lean meat and seafood, divided into even quantities and 15 percent of calories from vegetables, fruits, seeds, and nuts.
+Cordain’s book advises a menu similar to what the Paleolithic people ate.
+With this, you get 55 percent of your daily calories from lean meat and seafood, divided into even quantities and 15 percent of calories from vegetables, fruits, seeds, and nuts.

-- Include more fresh fruit and vegetables into everyday meals.
+- Include more fresh fruit and vegetables in everyday meals.

-- Be selective about less-healthy foods; if avoiding processed food altogether is not something you can do, start off by reducing the quantity and frequency of consuming such products.
+- Be selective about less-healthy foods.
+If avoiding processed food altogether is not something you can do, start by reducing the quantity and frequency that you consume them.

 - If you are eating out, order a salad or lean meat/seafood with lots of veggies.

-- Although our ancestors did not really ‘exercise,’ they were constantly on the move (remember that motor vehicles did not exist then), which may have played a role in keeping them healthy.
+- Although our ancestors did not really ‘exercise,’ they were always on the move (motor vehicles did not exist then).
 Add some form of exercise to your daily routine.

 - Limit alcohol intake to an occasional glass of wine or some beer.
 If you are trying to shed a few pounds, staying off alcoholic drinks is the best way to go.